 Illinois uses modified comparative negligence, so in underride crashes, it’s possible both parties may share some blame.
 For instance, the rear driver may have been following too closely, but if the truck had the wrong underride guard, then the trucking company could also be at fault.

-In these situations, we will work to highlight how much responsibility lies with the truck driver or trucking company.
+In these situations, our Illinois personal injury law firm will work to highlight how much responsibility lies with the truck driver or trucking company.
 If you are less than 50 percent at fault, you can still collect damages from the more responsible party, but you will lose your percentage of fault from the final award.

 Jackknife Accidents